12 Crypto Leverage Trading Strategies to Control Exposure

 You want to enter just as the market moves above the range where all the short sellers entered.

-From here it’s all about pushing the trade with the correct leverage strategy and indicator and a tight SL.
+From here it’s all about pushing the trade with the correct leverage strategy, indicator, and a tight SL.

 Then wait for all the short sellers to unfold their positions and see how the market shoots up like a cannonball.